3. Liga: U23 Regulation

+List of promoted teams

+The table lists the teams that have been promoted automatically to the 2.Bundesliga and those that have qualified for the promotion playoffs since the league’s inaugural campaign (the 2008-09 season).

 Economy

 With an annual turnover of €186 million (as of 2017–18), the 3.
 Liga was ahead of the Deutsche Eishockey Liga, the Handball-Bundesliga and Basketball Bundesliga (see: List of professional sports leagues by revenue).

 License terms

 In addition to sporting qualifications, the clubs concerned must also meet the economic and technical- organizational requirements that are mandatory by the DFB Presidium.
-These include that the capacity the stadiums in the 3.
-Liga must be more than 10,000 seats (of which 2000 seats); in turn, at least one third of these spaces must be covered.
-A stadium capacity of 5000 seats is sufficient for second teams.
-The coaches must have completed the football teacher training.
+As of the 2023-24 season, the minimum required capacity of stadiums has been reduced from 10,001 to 5,001, as a part of the DFB's "3.
+Liga Economic Task Force".
+Club managers must also have hold a UEFA Pro License.

 In particular, the conditions relating to the arcade infrastructure repeatedly prompt potential climbers from the subordinate regional leagues not to submit any licensing documents; for example SV Rödinghausen or Berliner AK 07, both of which play in stadiums that are clearly too small.
 On the other hand, cases such as that of KFC Uerdingen 05, 1.
 FC Saarbrücken or Türkgücü München show that even a temporary game operation in alternative venues is just as problematic as the search for one.